lh3/ropebwt3/README.md

 ## <a name="limit"></a>Limitations

-* The "match" command of ropebwt3 only counts the number of hits but does not report the locations of the hits.
+* The "search" command of ropebwt3 only counts the number of hits but does not report the locations of the hits.
 [Fermi2][fm2] already supports such functionality using standard sampled suffix array but it needs to be reworked.